Fear of Ghosts Has a Long History

 How the Ancients Viewed Ghosts

-A fear of ghosts has existed since time immemorial.
+Indeed, there’s no doubt that a fear of ghosts has existed since time immemorial.
 From ancient Mesopotamia to today, the idea of ghosts remains cemented in societies worldwide.
-Intriguingly, not only has there been a universal fear of ghosts, many ancient societies devised elaborate funeral rituals to ensure that the dead would not return to harm the living.
+Intriguingly, not only has there been a universal fear of ghosts, not surprisingly, numerous ancient societies devised elaborate funeral rituals to ensure that the dead would not return to harm the living.

 Belief in Ghosts and Early Cave Dwellers

-Archeologists have given credibility to the idea that early cave dwellers believed in spirits of the dead.
-They also suggest that the cave people believed in an afterlife, evident in their wall paintings.
-This understanding became more apparent when it was discovered that cave dwellers buried their loved ones with tools and flowers, anticipating that they would take their possessions with them to the afterlife.
+Notably, archeologists have given credibility to the idea that early cave dwellers believed in spirits of the dead.
+For one thing, they suggest that the cave people believed in an afterlife due to wall paintings.
+Adding credence to this, their understanding became more apparent when it was discovered that cave dwellers buried their loved ones with tools and flowers.
+Surprisingly, for the time, it was theorized the ancient cave dwellers believed deceased relatives carried their possessions with them to the afterlife.
 Did this idea trickle down to the ancient Egyptians and other civilizations?
 It seems so.

-In most ancient Mesopotamian religions, including Sumer, Babylon, and Assyria, archeology suggests that people in those cultures also believed in ghosts.
+Significantly, in most ancient Mesopotamian religions, including Sumer, Babylon, and Assyria, archeology suggests that people in those cultures also believed in ghosts.
 Likewise, there are scattered reports of ghost sightings in records of old Abrahamic beliefs.
-These ancient cultures similarly thought that the deceased assumed a ghostly shape as soon as a person passed away.
+Similarly, these ancient cultures thought that the deceased assumed a ghostly shape as soon as a person passed away.
 Thus, the revenant retained the memory and disposition of the dead person after traveling to the netherworld.

 The Ancient Egyptians Believed in Ghosts

 Harking back millennia, some ancient cultures believed that a return from the underworld brought about a ghost’s existence — case in point, the ancient Egyptians.
-The Egyptians of long ago were obsessed with the afterlife.
+In particular, the ancient Egyptians were obsessed with the afterlife.

-Not all Egyptians could afford the process of mummification.
+Even so, not all Egyptians could afford the process of mummification.
 So, they did the next best thing.
 For a person’s afterlife journey to happen seamlessly, Egyptians buried with them gifts of food, flowers, and their favorite belongings.
-If a family didn’t perform this ritual properly, accordingly to belief, the deceased person would not reach the afterlife.
+Consequently, if a family didn’t perform this ritual properly, accordingly to belief, the deceased person would not reach the afterlife.

 The Ancient Greeks Feared Ghosts

-Archival records also suggest that ghosts frightened the Greeks as a whole.
+Predominantly, the ancient Greeks, archival records suggest that ghosts frightened the Greeks as a whole.
 It seems that the Greeks believed that the spirits of the dead lingered in cemeteries, which they assiduously avoided.
 They, too, practiced mourning the dead through communal rituals, sacrifices, and offerings out of fear that the deceased’s ghosts might haunt them.

 The Ancient Romans Believed All Ghosts Were Evil

-Early on, Romans believed in two kinds of ghosts.
+In point of fact, the Roman civilization believed in two kinds of ghosts.
 First, there was the ‘Lemure.’
 Lemure were thought to be mean-spirited ghosts that haunted people.
 The second category of ghosts were the ‘Manes.’
 The Manes, it was believed, existed to guide and protect their living relatives.
-So, the Romans held Parentelia’s Festival every year to celebrate the Manes.
+Due to this belief, the Romans held Parentelia’s Festival every year to celebrate the Manes.
 They made offerings of foods and drink at the gravesite, or in a catacomb niche after the 2nd century AD to please the spirits.
 Sound familiar?

 Ghosts in Medieval Times in Western Society

-In the late Middle Ages, people started believing in a range of fearsome entities, including vampires, werewolves, and even demon-like creatures such as black dogs with red glowing eyes.
-They often used these evil-type phantoms to accuse others of dabbling in witchcraft, which often led to a gruesome and fiery death at stake for the unfortunate and wrongly blamed.
+In Europe during the late Middle Ages, people started believing in a range of fearsome entities, including vampires, werewolves, and even demon-like creatures such as black dogs with red glowing eyes.
+Often, evil-type creatures were used to accuse others of dabbling in witchcraft.
+Unfortunately, these false accusations led to a gruesome and fiery death at stake for the wrongly blamed.